hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   if (itemNum >= maxItem):
     itemNum = 0
 ```

-Increment the itemNum and if it is greater than or equal to the maxItem amount, go back to 0.
+Here, we're just incrementing the `itemNum` variable by 1 and resetting it to 0 if it's greater than the `maxItem`.

-## Drawing Shapes
+### Drawing Shapes

-Here is the functionality to draw the current shape.
+Next, let's add a function for drawing shapes.
+At the bottom of the file, add:

 ```python
 def drawItem(x, y):